 Seat isn’t very comfortable for longer sessions

 The chair included is a simple, camp-style folding chair.
-It's not the most comfortable seating for longer sessions in the sauna.
+However, it's not the most comfortable seating for longer sessions in the sauna.
 You can choose to upgrade your chair, but keep in mind that this is a steam sauna—anything that goes inside will be exposed to plenty of moisture.
 While limited in features, this affordable option gives you a relaxing spa-like experience at home.

 Price at time of publish: $72